 Other process benefits foundries are seeing by replacing CFF with RGW include:

-"We set out to develop for our customers a filter technology that would perfectly fit our customers' existing mould equipment, matched their desired flow characteristics, and had automated placement capability," says Andrew Carlson, Pyrotek Product Manager.
-"It's great to see aluminium foundries around the world benefitting from this innovation and see their confidence grow over time in Rigid Glasweve once they make the switch from ceramic foam filters."
+"We set out to develop for our customers a filter technology that would perfectly fit our customers' existing mould equipment, match their desired flow characteristics, and have automated placement capability, all while solving the process issues associated with CFF," says Andrew Carlson, Pyrotek Product Manager.
+"It's great to see aluminium foundries around the world benefitting from this innovative Pyrotek-invented product."